-On December 18, 2007, AppTec, Inc. received 1 vial containing 1 mL of "Fixed human embryonic stem cells grown in feeder free conditions," cold on cold packs and designated for use in this assay.
-The test article was stored at 2-8°C until the sample was shipped, on ice packs, in storage conditions of 2-8°C, via overnight courier to the subcontractor, which took place on December 20.
+On September 11, 2007 AppTec, Inc. received 3 vials each containing 1 mL of "Fixed human embryonic stem cells grown in feeder free conditions," cold on cold packs and designated for use in this assay.
+The test articles were stored at 2-8°C until shipment to the subcontractor.

+On September 12, 2007, 3 vials each containing a fixed and pelleted cell culture was shipped, on ice packs, in storage conditions of 2-8°C, via overnight courier to the subcontractor.